Reno, Nevada Population 2019

 - The famous Reno Arch was constructed in 1926 to promote the upcoming Transcontinental Highways Exposition the next year.

 - The city's slogan came from G.A.
 Burns of Sacramento, who won a $100 prize.

 - Before writing his books, Mark Twain worked as a reporter in nearby Virginia City.

-- There are thousands of very small earthquakes in Reno every year that are too minor to notice.
+- There are thousands of tiny earthquakes in Reno every year that are too minor to notice.